-Math and Natural Science
+Mathematics and Natural Science

-The purpose of the natural science part of this requirement is to deepen the student's understanding of the processes of science and the way in which science interprets the natural world.
-These courses focus both on “doing” science and on the influence of science and technology on both society and the environment.
+The purpose of the natural and applied science component is to deepen the student's understanding of the processes of science and the way in which science interprets the world.
+The science component focuses both on “doing” science, and on the influence of science and technology on both society and the environment.

 Courses will emphasize the hands-on nature of science.
 This requirement pushes students to explore questions about what it means to be physical beings in a physical world and how to live in a changing world.
 In addition, it enables them to understand and constructively engage technology.